Members of the French military carry the coffin of Sergeant-Chef Florian Montorio, who was killed in southern Lebanon. Photo: Unifil

 Unifil spokeswoman Kandice Ardiel

-Unifil has been historically viewed with suspicion by both Hezbollah and Israel, which has blamed it for failing to disarm the Iran-backed militia.
-The mission's defenders highlight it only had a support role and that the Lebanese army lacked the means and international backing to do so.
+Unifil has been historically viewed with suspicion by Hezbollah and Israel, which has blamed it for failing to disarm the Iran-backed militia.
+Proponents of the mission stress that it only had a supporting role in the country.
 They also argue that having the UN in the field is a deterrent.

-Speaking to journalists on Tuesday, shortly before President Emmanuel Macron was scheduled to host Lebanese Prime Minister Nawaf Salam in Paris, an advisor to the French president said that talks were ongoing with European countries already invested in Unifil, including Spain, Italy and Germany.
+Speaking to journalists on Tuesday, shortly before President Emmanuel Macron was to host Lebanese Prime Minister Nawaf Salam in Paris, an adviser to the French President said talks were taking place with European countries already invested in Unifil, including Spain, Italy and Germany.

-"These actors today contribute quite directly to the reflection on what an international force in support of the Lebanese Government could look like," they said, adding this did not mean they would be necessary involved in Lebanon after the UN mission's withdrawal.
+"These actors today contribute quite directly to the reflection on what an international force in support of the Lebanese government could look like," the adviser said, adding this did not mean they would be necessarily involved in Lebanon after the UN mission's withdrawal.

 US veto

-In August 2025, the US approved Unifil's renewal for the final time, its acting ambassador Dorothea Shea said, as she called on the Lebanese army to “assume greater responsibility.”
-Washington had initially wanted Unifil to pack its bags within weeks, but France succeeded in negotiating an 18-month extension, The National understands.
+In August 2025, the US approved Unifil's renewal for the final time, Washington's acting ambassador Dorothea Shea said, as she called on the Lebanese military to “assume greater responsibility".
+Washington had initially wanted Unifil to leave within weeks, but France succeeded in negotiating an 18-month extension, The National understands.

 Acting US ambassador to the UN Dorothy Shea approved an extension of the Unifil mandate for the last time last year.
 Reuters